zacccharv/zebar-gruvvy-watermelon/README.md

 This is a Zebar bar theme based on [Rose Pine Moon](https://rosepinetheme.com/).

-It is a simple bar with rose-pine theme and komorebi/glazewm workspaces support.
+It is a simple bar with rose-pine theme and glazewm workspaces support.

 ### Features: